seal331/hidens-website/README.md

 # HIDEN's personal website
 This is the source code to my personal website, which you can find at https://hiden.pw.
-Because why not.
+Because why not, as well as a reference point for an aiohttp+jinja2 website.

 ## Usage instructions